paper-engineer/laser-gallery/docs/_pages/resources.md

 https://www.printables.com/model/620898-creality-falcon-2-focus-tool

+open source photo editing software, there was a couple standouts. for product photos. idk.

 ## people and places to leave sample kit around

 - just friendly: downstairs with mandy, say hi to all my neighbours with house numbers on acrylic (ehhhh expensive though) or I guess we can spray finish it, give b a notebook thingy, drop a mandala on v